Education

 4. Cardiovascular Research

-GLP-1 analogs have been associated with potential cardiovascular-related effects, including modulation of inflammation, endothelial function, and cardiometabolic risk markers.
-These outcomes are being explored in both laboratory models and human trials
+GLP-1 analogs have been investigated for their roles in cardiovascular signaling pathways, including effects on endothelial responses and inflammatory markers in laboratory and clinical research.
+These outcomes are being explored in both laboratory models and human trials.

 [Marso et al., 2016; Drucker, 2021].